 Thesis Landing Page

 Hurray!
 You have decided to write your thesis at the LMN.
 You are very welcome.
 Please feel free to ask any question at any time to any of your lab members.
 LMN believes in the power of collaboration and the fair distribution of resources.
-Thus receiving and providing help lies at the core of its reseach, you are now part of.
+Thus receiving and providing help lies at the core of its reseach, you are now part of it.

 What you need to do¶